vladimir-d/BoxView/README.md

 ### *Let me create autolayout constraints for you!*

 # BoxView
-The BoxView is a container view that can layout own subviews.
+The BoxView is a container UIView that can layout own subviews.
-It is similar to UIStackView, but uses different approach: it allows to set individual layout for each subview, rather than automatically distribute them.
+It is similar to the UIStackView, but uses different approach: it allows to set an individual layout for each subview, rather than automatically distribute them.
-It easy to create creating complex dynamic layout based on BoxViews in code with minimum efforts.
+BoxView takes all constraints creation boilerplate on oneself, so the code becames much shorter and readable.
-BoxView takes all constraints creation boilerplate on oneself, so code became much shorter and readable.
+It easy to create complex dynamic layout in code based only on BoxViews, as well as use them with other autolayout methods.
-It doesn't change views or existing constraints, it only creates specified group of constraints, so it doesn't conflict with anything.
+BoxView doesn't change views or existing constraints, it only creates specified group of constraints, so it doesn't conflict with anything.

 ## Features
 - Pure swift 5 library